knpuniversity/symfonycon-frontend/README.md

     These would look for the "foo" and "test" keys under each config.
 These function like separate config "profiles".
 - npm install grunt-contrib-requirejs --save-dev
+- added the requirejs with a copy-and-paste config from our build.js
+- npm install jshint-stylish --save-dev

 Compass
 -------